Matt K. Lewis

-Matt K. Lewis is an American conservative political writer, blogger, podcaster, and columnist for The Daily Beast, formerly with The Daily Caller, and has written for The Week.
-He has also appeared on CNN as a political commentator.
+Matt K. Lewis (born 1974/1975) is an American conservative political writer, blogger, podcaster, and columnist for The Daily Beast, formerly with The Daily Caller, and has written for The Week.
+He has also appeared on CNN and MSNBC as a political commentator.

 Early life and education

 Lewis was raised in Myersville, Maryland.
 He was educated at Middletown High School, a public high school in Middletown, Maryland, followed by Shepherd University in Shepherdstown, West Virginia, and is based in Alexandria, Virginia.

 Career

 As a writer, Lewis has contributed to Townhall.com, AOL's PoliticsDaily.com, Human Events, and The Daily Caller.
 In his early career, Lewis served as director of grassroots for the Leadership Institute, a nonprofit conservative training organization for which he organized and led workshops around the United States.
 In March 2007, Lewis was one of two bloggers invited on John McCain's campaign tour bus on a visit to New Hampshire for an interview with the candidate.
 That September, former Speaker of the House Newt Gingrich acknowledged in an interview with Lewis that he was considering a presidential run.
 Lewis is the editor of The Quotable Rogue: The Ideals of Sarah Palin in Her Own Words, published in 2011.

 Lewis was selected as a "Rising Star of Politics" by Politics Magazine in 2002 and by the American Conservative Union as "Blogger of the Year" in 2012.

 Lewis' book Too Dumb to Fail: How the GOP Betrayed the Reagan Revolution to Win Elections (and How It Can Reclaim Its Conservative Roots) was published in January 2016, receiving attention from The New York Times, The Weekly Standard, and other publications.
+Lewis's second book, Filthy Rich Politicians: The Swamp Creatures, Latte Liberals, and Ruling Class Elites Cashing in on America, was published in July 2023.